Dhamu785/Algorithms/README.md

 Dictionary | Stack

 ## Stack
-LIFO - Last in First Out
+- LIFO - Last in First Out
+- push and pop
+- Used in undo and redo operations

 ```python
 a = []
 a.append(10)